 We’re sure that the “Muscoota” Indians of the East Harlem Plain, Vredendal (Peaceful Dale) grew tea throughout the area.

-In the 18th century, the Jumel Mansion Tea Room in Inwood, exemplified the tea rooms of the period.
+In the 18th century, the Jumel Mansion Tea Room, exemplified the tea rooms of the period.
 This Tea Room also served as an office for Gen. George Washington during the Revolutionary War in 1765.
 The tea leaves were harvested from one of the only remaining Colonial gardens in the America, which sits behind the historic Mansion.

 The Jumel Mansion Tea Room was the style of serving tea up until the 18th and 19th centuries, this is a window that gives us a look into how tea is served in the next century.